HNeukermans/ng2-signalr/README.md

-# This is a fork of the orignal ng2-signalR since this is no longer maintained.
+## This is a fork of the ng2-signalR
+The orignal repository this is no longer maintained.
 This version is for Angular 12.

 # ng2-signalr